nvogel/puppet-ansible/README.md

 # Ansible puppet module

+## Definitions

+In the following :

+ - the **Ansible master** is the host where Ansible is installed
+ - the **Ansible nodes** are the hosts managed by the ansible master host

 ## Description

+The goals of the ansible puppet module are :

+ - to install ansible on the ansible master
-The main goal of this ansible puppet module is to allow ssh connections from one central ansible machine to a pool of managed nodes.
+ - to allow ssh connections from the ansible master to a pool of ansible nodes

-The module use **public key authentication** and manage the **/etc/ssh/ssh_known_hosts** file, so you've nothing to do except install ansible, and set your hosts inventory.
+The module use **public key authentication** and manage the **/etc/ssh/ssh_known_hosts** file of the ansible master.

-In order to do that, this module deploy an user **ansible**.
+On all hosts, the module deploy an user **ansible**.

-The ansible user is able to run commands as **root** with **sudo** :
+The ansible user on the master is able to run commands on the ansible nodes as **root** with **sudo**.
+If needed, you can deploy python packages needed for ansible modules with ansible itself :

     su - ansible
-    ansible '*' --sudo -m ping

-You can deploy python packages needed for ansible modules with ansible itself :

     ansible 'all' --sudo -m shell -a 'aptitude -y install python-apt'

 ## Requirements

 A puppet master with store config enable, because this module use exported ressources.

-This module is only compatible (at this time) with a Debian os and puppet 2.7+.
+This module is only compatible with a Debian squeeze or wheezy and puppet 2.7+.

+This module use puppetlabs-stdlib.

+## Installation

+### With git

+In your modules directory on the puppet master :

+    git clone git://github.com/nvogel/puppet-ansible.git ansible
+    git clone git://github.com/puppetlabs/puppetlabs-stdlib.git stdlib

 ## How to use the puppet ansible module

-### Definitions

- - **Ansible master** is the host where ansible is installed.
- - **Ansible nodes** are the hosts managed by the ansible master host.

 ### Usage